hmrc/service-manager/README.md

 #SM Server
 Service Manager also has a feature for allowing integration tests

-run smserver and it will run a service that can fire up services on demmand
+run smserver and it will run a service that can fire up services on demand

 ## API